ONLINE HELP

 • Specific controls: Looper, Multiline Zone and Map controls, etc.

-• Handling the database.
+• Manipulating the database.

 • Features specific to the device used (GPS, Camera, etc.).